BAFTA TV Awards 2018: winners in full

 Eating with My Ex

-Morgana Robinson’s Summer
+WINNER: Morgana Robinson’s Summer

 PLS Like

-Must-see Moments
+Must-see Moment

-Blue Planet II: mother pilot whale grieves
+WINNER: Blue Planet II: mother pilot whale grieves

 Doctor Who: the Thirteenth Doctor revealed